RcppCore/rcpp-gallery/_posts/2013-05-16-using-rcppprogress.md

 {% endhighlight %}

+Future Rcpp versions should have a plugin which does this for us.

-Here's an openMP version of our function:
+Here is an OpenMP version of our function:

 {% highlight cpp %}